When it’s time to prune roses, use these easy tips for success in growing them and getting more blooms from your roses.

 Prep your garden now for a healthier garden later.

-Hurricanes wreak havoc on gardens, so start preparing long before the winds blow.
+Hurricanes can wreak havoc on gardens, so start preparing long before the winds blow.

 Prune your roses now for beauty through fall.